 If there’s an ignition source nearby, the propane can easily catch fire and cause an explosion.

 For these reasons, it’s generally not recommended to store propane tanks indoors, especially in small apartments, although many people do it.

 If you absolutely must, in the next section we offer tips to maximize the safety aspect and lessen the likelihood of propane leakage.

 What are some tips for storing a propane tank safely in an apartment?

 Anybody who uses a propane tank should know how to store it safely.
+Whether it’s a large tank or a small camping propane tank.
 The first step is to find a cool, dry place for the tank.

 It’s important to keep the relief valve at the top of the tank above the gas line.
 This will help prevent any gas leaks.

 The next step is to keep the tank away from anything that could potentially ignite the gas such as heaters, candles, lit cigarettes, stoves, and pilot lights.

 If possible, try to keep the tank in a well-ventilated room.
 This way, if there is a gas leak, the gas will have somewhere else to go besides inside the apartment.

 Finally, keep it away from direct sunlight, such as coming in from a window and potentially heating it past 120 degrees Fahrenheit.